RAMC Stretcher Bearers Transporting a Wounded Soldier in WW1

 This

-World War One Photograph appears to be taken spontaneously by a passerby.
+World War One Photograph appears to be taken in an instant by a passer-by.

 With